 Pricing giclees and digital fine art prints is a subjective undertaking.

 There is no cookie-cutter formula.
 What works well for one artist will be a complete bust for another.
 Readers will find differing points of view from the contributing authors.
 As with all other aspects of successfully operating a small business, artists ultimately will need to come to their conclusions.
 The book helps artists to inform their decisions and guide them to most profitable how to price art print pricing strategies.

 Here is a sampling of the questions asked and answered in the book:

 • Is pricing by the square inch the best method?

 • What are some other ways to price prints besides per square inch?

 • How important is consistency in pricing art prints across different distribution channels?
-For instance, does it harm an artist to have different prices on an artist website or blog, galleries, juried shows, online venues, art fairs and so forth?
+For instance, does it harm an artist to have different prices on an artist’s website or blog, galleries, juried shows, online venues, art fairs, and so forth?

-• Should pricing for sale through galleries and dealer always be considered?
+• Should pricing for sale through galleries and dealers always be considered?
 In other words, if an artist is not in a gallery now, should her art prices include the markup to galleries?
-Or, only if there are plans to include galleries for distribution.
+Or, only if there are plans to add galleries for distribution.

 • Does it do any harm for artists to create limited editions in different sizes?